-- Register your partnership by filing a "certificate" or "registration" of partnership with the Secretary of State office.
-This step is required most often for limited liability partnerships (LLPs) and limited partnerships, as opposed to general partnerships.(Learn more about Types of Partnerships)
+You also must register your partnership by filing a "certificate" or "registration" of partnership with the Secretary of State office.
+This step is required most often for limited liability partnerships (LLPs) and limited partnerships, as opposed to general partnerships (learn more about Types of Partnerships).

-Forming a partnership can be a long-term benefit to your new business in the long run, but the process -- most notably drafting a comprehensive partnership agreement -- can be complicated.
-To ensure that your new partnership covers all legal bases and has the best chance for success before opening for business, you may wish to consult an experienced business attorney.
-Click here to learn more.
+Forming a partnership can be a long-term benefit to your new business in the long run, but the process -- most notably drafting a comprehensive partnership agreement -- can be quite complicated.
+To ensure that your new partnership covers all legal bases and has the best chance for success before opening the doors, you may wish to consult a professional.
+Contact a small business attorney in your area today.